A honest review for Wedding Photography

 You can also change from photo and video mode with a flick of a dial on the back of the camera, so it works really well for what I use it for.

 Here’s an example of a wedding video shot entirely on the Nikon Z6II, 1080p 60 frames per second.
+Bear in mind this is my first ever video where I did hybrid coverage (photo and video) at the same day so I’ve definitely got room to improve, but I’m happy with my first effort!

 In Body Stabilisation